 Additionally, it is important to note that the caloric expenditure of a teacher extends beyond the time spent in the classroom.
 Outside of teaching hours, I am often engaged in tasks such as lesson planning, grading assignments, and attending meetings.
 These activities, although they may seem less physically demanding, still contribute to the overall energy expenditure of a teacher.
 The combination of physical and mental exertion involved in the teaching profession makes it a profession that demands high energy output, resulting in the burning of calories throughout the day.

-See also How many calories are in canola oil
+See also How many calories are burned per 1000 steps

 The Physiological Contributions of Teaching to Calorie Expenditure